kylelange/keyboard-drum-kit/README.md

 * <kbd> = html5 for keyboard input

-* data-key="#" used to save data that is bespoke to the app taht can be manipulated with javascript later
+* data-key="#" used to save data that is bespoke to the app that can be manipulated with javascript later

 * const = constant.
 If you declare a value to this (globally or locally), it will stay the same.
 Often, const names are ALL CAPS.
 Ex: const FAV_NUM = 7;  One way to change a const is to use it in a conditional statement.
 [That will change the value.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const)

 * Attribute Selectors: use the [] to hold the attribute you warranty document.querySelector(`audio[data-key="${e.keyCode}"]`)

 * Backticks = used to write proper ES6 so that ${e.keyCode} can be used instead of having to write the keyCode each time singularly.

+* transition end event(a brother to the click event):  at a clicked event, a css transition of style will happen and toggle.

+* => [The Arrow Function, an ES6 trick](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) :does not bind its own this, arguments, super, or new.target.
+Arrow functions are always anonymous.
+These function expressions are best suited for non-method functions, and they cannot be used as constructors.

 ## Setup/Installation Requirements